chimera-linux/chimera-linux.github.io/_docs/configuration/games.md

 Steam may be acquired from Flatpak.

-You may want to also install the `steam-devices-udev` package from the `main` repository, which will allow various input devices (e.g. the DualShock controllers and VR systems) to function out of the box.
+You may want to also install the `steam-devices-udev` package from the `user` repository, which will allow various input devices (e.g. the DualShock controllers and VR systems) to function out of the box.

 ## Flatpak